Neural Koopman prior for data assimilation: Experiments on real Sentinel-2 time series

-where we again note $\mathbf{x}_t(\mathbf{z}_0) = \psi(\mathbf{K}^{t} \mathbf{z}_0)$, and $S(\mathbf{x})$ is a smoothness prior, penalizing the square of the spatial gradient of the resulting images through first order finite differences.
+where we again note $\mathbf{x}_t(\mathbf{z}_0) = \psi(\mathbf{K}^{t} \mathbf{z}_0)$, and $S(\mathbf{x})$ is a smoothness prior, penalising the square of the spatial gradient of the resulting images through first order finite differences.
 The case with no spatial regularisation simply corresponds to $\beta = 0$.
-Once $\mathbf{z}_0^*$ has been computed, one can use it to extend the generated time series at will by simply using higher powers of $\mathbf{K}$.
+In this case, the optimisation variable $\mathbf{z_0} \in \mathbb{R}^{N \times d}$ can be seen as $N$ independent vectors which do not have to be computed in parallel, alleviating the memory requirements.
+Once $\mathbf{z}_0^*$ has been computed, one can use it to extend the generated time series by simply using higher powers of $\mathbf{K}$.
 We will refer to this technique as assimilation-forecasting.
 We solve this equation with gradient descent, using $\mathbf{z}_0 = \phi(\Tilde{\mathbf{x}}_0)$ as a starting point, which is more effective than a random starting point.
 Should $\mathbf{z}_0^*$ be equal to $\phi(\Tilde{\mathbf{x}}_0)$, then this would be equivalent to simply performing a forecast from the initial state $\Tilde{\mathbf{x}}_0$, which is not the case in practice.
-One can observe assimilation-forecasting results in a 3-dimensional PCA projection of a $100\times100$ subcrop of the data in figure~\ref{fig:pred_Fontainebleau} and for a particular pixel in figure~\ref{fig:pred_Fontainebleau_pix}.
-Note that, even though all the pixels correspond to a forest environment, one can visually see that there are various long-term patterns among the pixels, and that our model can model them all.
+One can observe assimilation-forecasting results of our model with and without spatial prior in a 3-dimensional PCA projection of a $100\times100$ subcrop of the data in figure~\ref{fig:pred_Fontainebleau}.
+Note that, even though all the pixels correspond to a forest environment, one can visually see that there are various long-term patterns among the pixels, and that our model can reproduce all of them.
+In addition, although the spatial prior has a modest influence, it makes the predictions visibly smoother in space.

+We also adapt this framework to the LSTM and to long term DMD, yet in these adaptations we have to optimise on the input initial condition rather than on the encoded initial condition.
+Thus, equation~\eqref{eq:AssimilationForecasting} becomes:

+where $\mathbf{x}_t(\mathbf{x}_0)$ is the prediction from either the LSTM or long term DMD at time $t$ from $\mathbf{x}_0$.
+For long term DMD, the computational requirements are very light because of the absence of an encoding or decoding.
+In contrast, for the LSTM, a time increment necessitates going through a neural network rather than performing a matrix-vector product, which is far more costly in memory and time.
+In particular, since using a Tikhonov spatial prior requires optimising on all pixels in parallel, it is not possible to do so for as large images with a LSTM dynamical prior as with our model as a prior.